On This Page

 Ensure you understand how much food is the recommended daily allowance when you change to adult dog food.
 Generally, it will be less than fed to a Pom puppy.
 Again, talk to your vet or breeder about the amount of calories required by most adult Pomeranians.

-Start by talking to your vet.
-It’s common for adult food to have less protein than puppy food.
 Many factors govern how much, and what food you feed your Pomeranian, regardless of whether he’s a puppy or an adult.

 Other elements include gender, health, activity level and size of the dog.
 One serious problem that must be avoided is obesity.